English Internship Program

 Top 5 Reasons to Pursue an Internship

-1) Opportunity for “hands on” experience: While students may learn a great deal of information in their courses, there is no substitute for direct experience in a professional environment.
+- Opportunity for hands-on experience: While students may learn a great deal of information in their courses, there is no substitute for direct experience in a professional environment.
 Internships allow students to gain direct experience, and build skills through individual and collaborative assignments.

-2) Opportunity to sample various career options: We encourage eligible students to do multiple internships with different agencies for the purpose of sampling different career areas.
+- Opportunity to sample various career options: We encourage eligible students to do multiple internships with different agencies to sample different career areas.
 This enables students to find out where they might fit best in a professional environment.

-For additional information about the English Internship Program, please contact Wendy Hinshaw at 561-297-3830 or at firstname.lastname@example.org.
+For additional information about the English Internship Program, please contact the Director of Internships, Dr. Wendy Hinshaw at 561-297-3838 or at email@example.com.